The Nest

 An additional real estate transfer tax applies on property purchases equal to or greater than $1,000,000.
 The mansion tax is probably the best-knownclosing costs in westchester buyer closing cost in NYC.
 Until 2019, the mansion tax was a simple 1% of the purchase price for any real estate transaction of at least $1,000,000.
 In March 2019, the tax authorities increased rates for transactions $2,000,000 and up.

-It’s important to note the mansion tax is binary.
+It’s important to note that the mansion tax is binary.
 It’s $0 if you buy an apartment for $999,999 and $10,000 if you buy one for $1,000,000.
-This is why it’s infrequent to see an apartment close to $1,000,000.
-It applies to all types of real estate – co-ops, condos, and houses.
+This is why seeing an apartment close to $1,000,000 is infrequent.
+It applies to all real estate types—co-ops, condos, and houses.

 However, if you’re looking at an apartment just over the $1,000,000 threshold, you might be able to get back under it with a commission rebate, as it’s treated as a reduction to the purchase price.